- Visiting Chesapeake?

 There is a map of early Chesapeake that has gotten around!
 It started as the mural on the wall of the old City Council Chambers, which became the Sheriff's meeting room when the current City Hall was built.
 The Sheriff later donated the mural to the Portlock Museum as a piece of Chesapeake history.
 The museum became the Portlock Galleries in SoNo and they presented the mural to the South Norfolk Library which is its current home.

-The Public Art Committee presented a original stained glass artwork to the Police and Fire Departments for a Public spot in the Safety building.
+The Public Art Committee presented an original stained glass artwork to the Police and Fire Departments for a Public spot in the Safety building.
+In the photo on the right, the Artist, Fine Arts Coordinator and the Public Art Committee Chair present "Lady Liberty" to Fire Chief Best and Police Chief Wright at the presentation in August 2, 2009.

 This is only a small sampling of public art pieces throughout Chesapeake